imarc/handbook/strategy.markdown

 [Treejack](http://www.optimalworkshop.com/treejack.htm) is used for testing content structure and navigation.

+[OptimalSort](http://www.optimalworkshop.com/optimalsort.htm) is used for remote card sort exercises.

 [Camtasia](http://www.techsmith.com/camtasia.html) is used for conducting in-person user testing.
 Camtasia records the session screen and audio.

-[GoToMeeting](http://www.gotomeeting.com/fec/) is used for remote user testing.
+[GoToMeeting](http://www.gotomeeting.com/fec/) or [Join.me](http://join.me) are used for remote user testing.

 ### Document Metadata

-Strategy deliverables should contain some combination of the following meta information.
+Strategy deliverables should contain an appropriate combination of the following meta information.

 Client
 : Example: *iMarc LLC*